Accelerated Career Pilot Program

 Program In Focus:

 Academy of Aviation's Accelerated Career Pilot Program provides you with training, resources and airline partnerships which are fundamental to becoming a professional pilot, flying for a major airline or piloting an aircraft in any alternative type of aviation career (some ideas here...).
-Complete this program in 6 to 8 months from zero experience/time.
+Complete this program in as little as 5 months from zero experience/time.

 - Pilot Certifications/Ratings Included: Private Pilot, Instrument Rating, Commercial Single Engine, Commercial Multi Engine, Certified Flight Instructor, Certified Flight Instructor Instrument, Certified Flight Instructor Multi Engine.